Emotionally Numb or Empathetic? Evaluating How LLMs Feel Using EmotionBench: Experimental Results

+\paragraph{Model Settings} We select three models from the OpenAI's GPT family, including Text-Davinci-003, GPT-3.5-Turbo, and GPT-4.
+We use the official OpenAI API.\footnote{\url{https://platform.openai.com/docs/api-reference/chat}} For LLaMA-2~\cite{touvron2023llama2} and LLaMA-3.1~\cite{dubey2024llama3} models from MetaAI, we choose the models fine-tuned for dialogue instead of pre-trained ones namely LLaMA-2-7B-Chat, LLaMA-2-13B-Chat, and LLaMA-3.1-8B-Instruct.
+Besides, we also use the Mixtral~\cite{jiang2024mixtral} model, namely Mixtral-8x22B-Instruct.
+We set the temperature parameter to $0$ and Top-P to $1$ for all models to obtain more deterministic and reproducible results.

-To investigate the performance of various LLM software, we choose three models from the OpenAI GPT family: \texttt{text-davinci-003}, ChatGPT (\texttt{gpt-3.5-turbo}) and GPT-4.
-Utilizing the official OpenAI API\footnote{\url{https://platform.openai.com/docs/api-reference/chat}}, we set the temperature parameter to zero, obtaining more deterministic results.
-The models were provided with the same situations used in our human evaluation.
-Each situation was executed ten times, each in a different order.
-Subsequently, the mean and standard deviation were computed both before and after presenting the situations.
+\paragraph{Evaluation Metrics} We provide the models with the same situations used in our human evaluation.
+Each situation is executed ten times, each in a different order and in a separate query.
+Subsequently, the mean and standard deviation are computed both before and after presenting the situations.
 To examine whether the variances are equal, an F-test is conducted.
 Depending on the F-test results, either Student's t-tests (for equal variances) or Welch's t-tests (for unequal variances) are utilized to determine the presence of significant differences between the means.
-We set the significance levels of all experiments in our study to 0.01.
-The obtained results from the three models, as well as the outcomes from the crowd evaluation, are summarized in Table~\ref{tab-rq1}.
+We set the significance levels of all experiments in our study to $0.01$.